hashkat/hashkat/docs/input.md

   false
 ```

-Inputting *true* into *stage1_unfollow*  will enable the program to flag agents in which a twitter user is following that are tweeting much more than others.
-These flagged agents are at risk of being unfollowed by the agent following them later in the simulation.
+Inputting *true* into *stage1_unfollow*  will enable agents to unfollow agents that have a tweet rate double the average tweet rate of all the other agents the original agent is following.

 #### Unfollow Tweet Rate